Hamish Chamberlayne, Head of Global Sustainable Equities, explains why investors should not be wrong-footed amid increased volatility in 2022.

 Source: The global electric vehicle market overview in 2022: statistics & forecasts, Virta, data as at end June 2021.
 Electric vehicles comprising of Battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs).

-We remain focused on the digitalisation, electrification, and decarbonisation trends as they become the driving features of our global economy, and this continues to guide our investment decisions and portfolio construction.
+We remain focused on the digitalization, electrification, and decarbonization trends as they become the driving features of our global economy, and this continues to guide our investment decisions and portfolio construction.
 Our approach is all about identifying the companies that are aligned with long-duration sustainable development investment themes, and that are playing a positive role in the transformation of the global economy towards a more sustainable footing.
 We spend our time looking for the companies that will have exciting growth opportunities as a result of this, that have cultures of innovation, and have built-in financial resilience.
 We are as excited as ever by the range of investment opportunities we see in 2022 and beyond.